mjlee177/Capstone_Fruits_Classification/README.md

    - All of the models were trained on imagenet, which has 20 fruit classes.
 4/5 fruit classes overlap with this Kaggle dataset: bananas, apples, strawberries, and mangoes (grapes are missing).
      - So, why isn't the accuracy 4/5 or 80%?
        - Let's create a Confusion Matrix to see what is happening
+       - Let's also look at some mis-classification cases to visualize results
  - Why was EfficientNetB7 so slow compared to the other backbones?
-   - EfficientNetB7 is setup to use larger images (600 x 600) than the other models and is trained on more parameters.
+   - EfficientNetB7 is setup to use larger images (600 x 600) than the other models and is trained on more parameters (no further analysis needed)

 #### 🍖✅  Backbone Models Actionable Items

 - Hypertuning for the best model: MobileNetV2
 - Test models with training = True
 - Investigate poor (~20%) accuracies for EfficientNet